Stubble/Stubble.github.io/README.md

     resetMock(MockedObject)

-#### Note with ESCObserver
+#### Note with ESCObservable
-If you are using ESCObserver, you'll want to do this to your mock objects
+If you are using ESCObservable and intend to fire events from your mock object, you'll need to declare your mock objects as

-    ClassToMock<ESCObserverInternal> *mockClass
+    ClassToMock<ESCObservableInternal> *mockObject = mock(ClassToMock);
+    [mockObject escRegisterObserverProtocol:@protocol(ClassToMockObserver)];

 Stubbing
 ------